Our Verdict

 The DAS Light Hoody performed very well with weather resistance, making it one of the best insulating layers for walking through the snow or skiing.
 Patagonia sewed the Pertex Quantum Pro nylon ripstop face fabric in large sheets with a minimum amount of exposed stitching.
 This keeps the jacket sleek and helps cut the wind from getting through the seams, making the piece seem like a heavily insulated wind shell.
 It lacks hem drawcords to seal out wind, which came as a minor annoyance but also kept the jacket a bit lighter.

 The Pertex Quantum Pro face fabric has a polyurethane dry coating and a DWR coating finish.
 When we sprayed the shell with a garden hose for over a minute, the water beaded up on the shell and slid right off.
 This proved crucial when one tester got caught in a late summer hail storm at 12,000 feet in Rocky Mountain National Park.
 While rappelling through a waterfall, our tester stayed dry and warm.
-We would like to note that the pocket zippers lack have a protective flap like some other jackets.
-So, when water was directed over the pocket area it did seep through to the inner lining.
+We would like to note that the pocket zippers lack a protective flap like some other jackets.
+So, when water was directed over the pocket area, it did seep through to the inner lining.

 Portability